skuid/skuid-cli/README.md

 `skuid` is a command line application for retrieving and deploying Skuid objects (data and metadata) on both Skuid Platform sites and Salesforce orgs running the Skuid managed package.

 While Skuid is a cloud user experience platform, it can be helpful download an entire site's worth of pages to make small adjustments on multiple pages, to move them from a sandbox site to a production site, or to store them in a version control system (VCS).
-And while it's possible to save page XML and create page packs, moving entire swathes of metadata from site to site can prove challenging.
+While it's possible to save page XML and create page packs, moving entire apps of Skuid objects from site to site can prove challenging.

-Enter the ``skuid`` command-line application.
-Using ``skuid`` you can easily pull—or download—your Skuid pages and push—upload—your Skuid metadata from one site to another using only a few commands.
+Enter the `skuid` command-line application.
+Using `skuid` you can easily pull—or download—your Skuid pages and push—upload—your Skuid metadata from one site to another using only a few commands.

 * [Prerequisites](#prerequisites)
 * [Installation](#installation)